TERROR IN JERUSALEM: Arab Attempts To Stab IDF Soldier, Is Neturalized By Civilian

-A terrorist attempted to stab an IDF soldier in the Pisgat Ze’ev neighborhood of Jerusalem, near the Chizma checkpoint, on Monday morning.
+A terrorist attempted to stab an IDF soldier in the Pisgat Ze’ev neighborhood of Jerusalem, near the Chizma checkpoint early Monday afternoon.

 B’Chasdei Hashem, an Israeli civilian who witnessed the incident shot and neutralized the terrorist before he could stab the soldier.